 However, don’t let the beer companies fool you – beer bottles or cans of beer are not draft beer.
 Beer on tap is the only true draft beer.

 Filling a growler up with beer at your local taproom to bring home and calling it draft is acceptable.
 However, when those bottles or tins have been filled at a mass-producing brewing plant, it’s not really a draft beer, despite what the labels say.
 Maybe it should say “draft style” or “draft tasting” beer.

 It is entirely possible to drink a craft draft beer.
 Craft beer offerings are custom-made artisanal beers where the brewer creates recipes and experiments with different flavors, typically in smaller and exclusive batches.

 Craft beer brewers tend to develop new, exciting, and complex beers that draw people in to present the results as either canned, bottled, or served on tap as a draft beer. many would argue the craft beer scene is largely responsible for the resurgence in popularity of draft beers.

 Are There Cons to Draft Beer?

-While most people love draft beer, and the reviews are almost always positive, there are some cons to draft beer.
-Draft beer can easily be destroyed by barkeeping if the lines are not kept clean and pure, leaving the beer contaminated and tasting foul.
-Tap lines can be very long in some bars and keeping them all clean can be challenging.
+While most beer lovers prefer draft, and the reviews are almost always positive, there are some cons to this type of beer.
+Draft beer can easily be destroyed by barkeepers if they have dirty draft lines, leaving the beer contaminated and foul-tasting.
+Draft beer lines can be very long in some bars and keeping them all clean can be challenging.

 Barrels have to be set for a certain amount of time before drawing the beer.
-It will need to stay at the right temperature, and if any of these things are not done correctly, the beer can come out tasting flat and lacking in flavor.
+It will need to stay at the right temperature, and if any of these things aren’t done correctly, the beer can come out tasting flat and lacking in flavor.

 If you are a bar owner and your beer is coming out unsatisfactory, you may need to do some troubleshooting to discover what might be wrong.